leenabdulkareemcs/Cyber-Security-Portfolio-/windows-security-basics.md

-Lab 1: Windows Services Fundamentals
+# Lab 1: Windows Services – Understanding How They Work

-Objective
+## Purpose

-Understand how Windows services operate, how they are configured, and how service execution context affects system security.
+This lab focuses on understanding how Windows services operate, why they exist, and how their configuration impacts system security.

+## What Is a Windows Service?
+A Windows service is a background process that:
+- Runs without user interaction
+- Can start automatically or manually
+- Often performs critical system or network functions

+## Key Questions When Analyzing a Service
+When reviewing any Windows service, always ask:
+1. What does this service do?
+2. When does it start?
+3. Which account does it run under?
+4. What privileges does that account have?
+5. Is this service necessary on this system?

-Tools Used
+## Tool Used

-Windows Services Management Console (services.msc)
+- Windows Services Management Console (`services.msc`)

-Windows built-in service configuration utilities

-Key Concepts

-Background service execution in Windows

-Service startup types (Automatic, Manual, Disabled)

-Service execution context and privilege levels

-Security implications of unnecessary or misconfigured services

-Principle of least privilege

-Service Analysis Example
+## Example Analysis: DNS Client Service

-Service Name: DNS Client
+**Service Name:** DNS Client
-Service Identifier: Dnscache

-Analysis Method

-The service configuration was examined using the Windows Services management console.
-The execution context was identified through the Log On tab in the service properties.
+**Service Identifier:** `Dnscache`

+### What This Service Does
+The DNS Client service resolves domain names to IP addresses and caches results to improve network performance.

-Execution Context
+### Execution Context

-Runs under: NT AUTHORITY\NetworkService
+- Runs under: `NT AUTHORITY\NetworkService`

-Security Observations
+### Security Notes

-Uses a restricted built-in account
+- Uses a limited-privilege account

-Limits system access compared to administrative accounts

-Helps reduce the impact of potential service compromise
+- Follows the principle of least privilege
+- Reduces system impact if compromised

+## Key Takeaways
+- Services often run with elevated privileges
+- Misconfigured services increase attack surface
+- Least privilege is a core security principle

-Learning Outcome
+## Learning Outcome

-This lab demonstrates how proper service configuration supports system security and stability, and why understanding service privileges is essential in Windows security administration.
+This lab improves understanding of Windows service behavior and security impact.

+## Note
+This lab was performed in a controlled environment for educational purposes.